 A member of the lily family, it’s also known as iron plant and ballroom plant.
 The cast iron plant is one of the toughest plants you can grow indoors.
 You could call it your bathroom plant!

-I heard that they get their “cast iron” name because they can thrive almost anywhere regardless of being neglected, and in low light, low humidity, and a wide range of temperatures.
-They have been popular off and on since the Victorian times when they were used as decor in the parlors.
+I heard that because they can thrive almost anywhere regardless of being neglected, they got their name “cast iron.”
+And they love living in low light, low humidity, and a wide range of temperatures.

-Most of cast iron plants have large, dark green leaves but you can find some that have white or yellow variegation on their leaves.
+Most Cast Iron plants have large, dark green leaves.
+If you look, you can find some that have white or yellow variegation on their leaves.
 They grow very slowly up to 2 feet tall and 2 feet wide at maturity.

 You can find Cast Iron plants at Amazon.

 The Chinese evergreen tolerates neglect, poor light, dry air, and drought.
 You can fool everyone and look like a true plant expert with the resilience of this plant in your home!